Generic Name: Methadone hydrochloride

 USE IN SPECIFIC POPULATIONS

-The disposition of oral Methadone has been studied in approximately 30 pregnant patients in 2nd and 3rd trimesters.
+Dosage Adjustment During Pregnancy: The disposition of oral Methadone has been studied in approximately 30 pregnant patients in second and third trimesters.
 Total body clearance of Methadone was increased in pregnant patients compared to the same patients postpartum or to non-pregnant opioid-dependent women.
-The terminal half-life of Methadone is decreased during 2nd and 3rd trimesters.
+The terminal half-life of Methadone is decreased during second and third trimesters.
 The decrease in plasma half-life and increased clearance of Methadone resulting in lower Methadone trough levels during pregnancy can lead to withdrawal symptoms in some pregnant patients.
-The dosage may need to be increased or the dosing interval decreased in pregnant patients receiving Methadone to achieve therapeutic effect [see Dosage and Administration (2.10)].
+The dosage may need to be increased or the dosing interval decreased in pregnant patients receiving Methadone to achieve therapeutic effect [see DOSAGE AND ADMINISTRATION (2.11)].

 There are conflicting reports on whether Sudden Infant Death Syndrome occurs with an increased incidence in infants born to women treated with Methadone during pregnancy.
 Abnormal fetal non-stress tests have been reported to occur more frequently when the test is performed 1 to 2 hours after a maintenance dose of Methadone in late pregnancy compared to controls.